akash-d122/hospitalgpt/readme.md

 # HospitalGPT2: Multi-Agent Population Health Platform

-HospitalGPT2 is a modular, agent-based platform for population health management, built with LangGraph and DeepSeek R1 (via OpenRouter).
+HospitalGPT2 is a modular, agent-based platform for population health management, built with LangGraph and Google Gemma 3 27B (via OpenRouter).
 It provides a modern, interactive dashboard for analyzing patient cohorts, risk stratification, and generating personalized outreach—all powered by reusable agent subfunctions and a robust multi-agent workflow.

 ## Architecture Overview